 A further benefit of real time control is the removal of water storage reservoirs and tanks.
 The amount of water stored for a typical city can be in the magnitude of tens of thousands of mega litres and consumes large quantities of land.
 This is land usage can come at a significant cost both financially and environmentally.
 It is in our best interests to minimise costing and this can be achieved through utilising the real time control of pumps

 In order to implement the real time control of pumps two key components are required, firstly the addition of a sensor to relay system information and secondly a controller to adjust pump speed accordingly.
 The sensors are readily avail be and currently used in WDSs to collect data about usage and other system parameters.
-Additionally, there are a number of controllers available for the control of plant with the PID and PI controllers being the most common controller type found in industry for the real time control of pumps (Visioli, 2006).
+Additionally, there are a number of controllers available for the control of plant with the proportional-integral-differential (PID) and proportional-integral (PI) controllers being the most common controller type found in industry for the real time control of pumps (Visioli, 2006).
 However, directly applying real time control of pumps within a WDS is currently unavailable (van der Vaart, 2007).

 One of the main issues which are limiting such implementation is the presences of transients found in pipelines and WDS.
 The transients are caused by sudden changes in pressures or flow within a WDS which then oscillates throughout the pipeline.
 This is detrimental to system performance as the controller would attempt to adjust the pressure accordingly causing other pressure changes which would interact with the initial transient (Anil Naik et al, 2012).